Major General Jabez Huntington (1719-1786): His World and Some of his Kin

 Despite his wealth and privilege, it cannot have been easy being Major General Jabez Huntington (1719-1786).

-But before all that Revolutionary War mess, Jabez inherited a fortune (particularly in land) and then created more wealth in the 1740s-1760s through a savvy and lucky merchant/mercantile career enabled by the hard physical work of not-free laborers like Boston TrowTrow (1706-1772) and Samuel Huntington.
-These two men (and more) helped the Jabez Huntington family business: farming, animal husbandry, tanning, coopering, etc. Boston died in 1772 at the age of 66 and Samuel went on to fight for his country in the Revolution and was freed in 1781.
+But before all that Revolutionary War mess, Jabez inherited land, vessels, and commodities from his father.
+Then, he created more wealth in the 1740s-1760s through a savvy and lucky merchant/mercantile career enabled by the hard physical work of enslaved Black labor.
+These not-free workers included Boston TrowTrow (1706-1772), Samuel Huntington (1751-1811), and Guy Warris (1750?-1822).
+These three men (and more) helped the Jabez Huntington family business: farming, animal husbandry, tanning, coopering, wharf work, etc.

 By luck of birth, Jabez was at the top of the New London County social and political ladder with other Huntington cousins such as Hezekiah (1696-1773), Benjamin (1736-1800), and future signer of the Declaration of Independence, Samuel (1731-1798).